OA and National Budget Processes

 - Mangrove restoration cost estimate is $8,000 per hectare

-Budget submission: "Ecosystem accounts show that existing mangroves provide coastal protection services worth $600 million (50,000 hectares × $12,000/ha/year NPV).
-Restoring 250 hectares of degraded mangrove at $8,000/ha (total $2 million) will provide equivalent protection to 2.5 km of seawall costing $6.25 million, while also supplying carbon sequestration and fish nursery services not provided by grey infrastructure."
+Budget submission: "Ecosystem accounts show that existing mangroves provide coastal protection services worth $600 million annually (50,000 hectares × $12,000/ha/year).
+For context, the NPV of this annual flow at 4% over 25 years is approximately $9.4 billion.
+Restoring 250 hectares of degraded mangrove at $8,000/ha (total $2 million) can provide coastal protection comparable to approximately 2.5 km of seawall costing $6.25 million, depending on local conditions such as wave exposure and ecosystem health, while also supplying carbon sequestration and fish nursery services not provided by grey infrastructure."

 Use case 3: Medium-term revenue forecasting for resource extraction.
 A ministry of finance prepares MTEF revenue projections dependent on offshore oil extraction royalties.
 Using Ocean Accounts data: